NBC’s Board of Directors

 D.J.
 Baker(they/them) is a trans-nonbinary advocate and birth and gender-affirming care doula.
 They have been a birth doula since 2019 and have advocated for trans and queer individuals and families through their work under Sir Doula, Better Birth Mississippi, and the Massachusetts Transgender Political Coalition(MTPC).
 Education is at the heart of their work.
 It has shown up in the areas of food justice, birth justice, and trans equity.
 Outside of justice, advocacy, and education, D.J. loves fermentation, food gardening, foraging, playing music on vinyl, and kayaking.

-DANANAI MORGAN, BA, LLB
+Dananai Morgan, BA, LLB

 Dananai was born and raised in Zimbabwe.
 Prior to coming to the United States, she studied Law and Sociology in South Africa where her career in International Development was launched at the High Commissioner’s Office.
 Dananai brings an extensive background in fundraising and has worked for organizations such as CARE International in the United Kingdom, National Youth Development Council, Enroot, and First Teacher in Boston.
 In addition to her work with nonprofits, Dananai has worked in higher education at both MIT and Harvard.
 Dananai is the mother of two young boys, Zahir (7) and Aydin (4) and lives in Dorchester.